zyx7k/HAI-25-RAG-on-Edge/AMD_npu/Codes/README.md

 * (Optionally) verifying correctness against a CPU reference
 * Measuring performance (latency, GFLOPs)

-**this file acts as the bridge between your MLIR-AIE-generated compute graph and the actual hardware execution flow.**
+**this file acts as the bridge between the MLIR-AIE-generated compute graph and the actual hardware execution flow.**

 ---

 ## **2. High-Level Execution Flow**

-The flow in `test.cpp` mirrors the architecture described in your report:
+The flow in `test.cpp` mirrors the architecture described in the report:
 DRAM → SHIM → L2 → L1 → AIE compute → DMA → Host buffer

 ### **Step-by-step:**